Ejguzman3988/scf-phase-1-project-review-guidelines/README.md

 - You must meet the project requirements as follows or your project review will be canceled prior to taking place:
   - All project requirements
-  - Github link submitted on Canvas and ScheduleOnce
+  - Github link submitted on Canvas
-  - Blog link submitted on Canvas and ScheduleOnce
+  - Blog link submitted on Canvas
-  - Video link submitted on Canvas and ScheduleOnce
+  - Video link submitted on Canvas
   - A good quality README
   - Blog must address a technical topic and be at least a 3 minute read
   - Video must not exceed 3 minutes in length